Tax forms you may receive

 Income you can receive by investing in bonds or cash investments.
 The investment's interest rate is specified when it's issued.

 A type of investment account that offers federal and state tax benefits to people saving for higher education.
 These plans are sponsored by particular states but are usually open to anyone.
-The money in a 529 savings plan can be used for tuition and other qualified expenses at thousands of colleges, universities, graduate schools, and trade and technical schools in the United States and abroad.
+The money in a 529 savings plan can be used for tuition and other qualified higher education expenses at thousands of colleges, universities, graduate schools, and trade and technical schools in the United States and abroad.
+You can also use your 529 assets for K–12 tuition of up to $10,000 per student per year for enrollment or attendance at a public, private, or religious school.

 A bond represents a loan made to a corporation or government in exchange for regular interest payments.
 The bond issuer agrees to pay back the loan by a specific date.
 Bonds can be traded on the secondary market.